soorajdsharma/wintalents/README.md

-# Win Talents — AI Sourcing Assistant for Recruiters
+# Win Talents — Talent Sourcing Assistant for Recruiters

 Win Talents instantly turns a plain search into optimized **Boolean** and **X-Ray** search strings for **GitHub**, **Google**, and **LinkedIn**.
 It's built for recruiters and talent sourcers who want to go from "I need a backend engineer in Surat who knows DSA" to a ready-to-paste search query in seconds.